-The Lindale Independent School District has identified the following and similar personally identifiable information as \directory information\: name, address, telephone number, classification, dates of attendance in the schools of the District, height and weight for student's involved in athletics or similar extracurricular programs, honors received, most recent previous education institution, extracurricular activities in which the student is involve, and photographs.
+The Lindale Independent School District has identified the following and similar personally identifiable information as directory information: name, address, telephone number, classification, dates of attendance in the schools of the District, height and weight for student's involved in athletics or similar extracurricular programs, honors received, most recent previous education institution, extracurricular activities in which the student is involved, and photographs.
 A parent or an eligible student may object to any of these items as directory information.
-If a parent or eligible student chooses to object to any or all of the items as directory information, such person must notify Lindale Independent School District in writing of the items which should not be designated as directory information of that student.
-The District must receive any objection to an item of directory information within 10 days of receipt of this notice.
+If a parent or eligible student chooses to object to any or all of the items as directory information, such person must notify Lindale Independent School District in writing of the items which should not be designated as directory information within 10 days of receipt of this notice.